Office of the Superintendent of Financial Institutions

-For fraternals, the Appointed Actuary should disclose how all types of expenses are treated, including those not directly related to insurance.
+For fraternal benefit societies, the Appointed Actuary should disclose how all types of expenses are treated, including those not directly related to insurance.
 There should be a demonstration that any expenses not included in the valuation as maintenance expenses, or not classified as acquisition expenses, are or will be covered by well-defined revenues.

 The Appointed Actuary must clearly and explicitly disclose the assumptions made for deferred taxes in the calculation of liabilities.
 The AAR must disclose the amount included in the liabilities by the Appointed Actuary and the amount included on the balance sheet by the accountants.

-A description of the recoverability testing analysis performed should be included in the AAR detailing the assumptions, methods and sources used.
-The description should discuss how the Appointed Actuary confirmed that he/she and the company's accountant were not double counting the same recovery source.
+The AAR should include a description of the recoverability testing analysis performed, including details on the assumptions, methods and sources used.
+The description should discuss how the Appointed Actuary confirmed that he/she and the company’s accountant were not double counting the same recovery source.

 This disclosure should be done at the lowest level at which it is done in the company (e.g., company, country, product line, etc.).

-The discussion should include where the assets are held (e.g., in the general fund, in the company's segregated funds, in external mutual funds).
+The discussion should describe where the assets are held (e.g., in the general fund, in the company’s segregated funds, in external mutual funds).
 If there is not a direct link between the asset yields and the return guaranteed to the policyholder, the Appointed Actuary should discuss in detail the investment strategy used.
-For example, if a product guarantees a TSE index but the actual assets are in the general fund and are a combination of bonds, futures, swaps, etc., this requires a description.
-The basis for the liabilities held to cover tracking errors and guarantees should be explained.
+For example, a description would be required if a product guarantees a TSE index but the actual assets are in the general fund and are a combination of bonds, futures, swaps, etc. The basis for the liabilities held to cover tracking errors and guarantees should be explained.

 The discussion should also cover the accounting treatment used to ensure consistency between the liabilities and assets in the financial statements.

 The high degree of skewness in the cost distribution associated with the guarantees within these products lends itself to the use of stochastic techniques.
-It is OSFI’s expectation that insurers with material guarantees employ stochastic methods in the determination of guarantee costs.
-Other insurers with smaller blocks of segregated fund products should endeavour to adopt stochastic methods as well.
+OSFI expects companies with material guarantees to employ stochastic methods in the determination of guarantee costs.
+Other companies with smaller blocks of segregated fund products should endeavour to adopt stochastic methods as well.

 The Appointed Actuary must disclose any deviations from professional practice standards and include justification for the approach taken.
-It is OSFI's expectation that such deviations are rare and pertain to a new or emerging risk where guidance and/or standards are currently limited.
+OSFI expects that such deviations would be rare and would pertain to a new or emerging risk where guidance and/or standards are currently limited.

 The Appointed Actuary must disclose the following information in Section B.4.5 in the format presented below:

-For insurers that have included the costs and benefits of any hedge programs in the valuation the following information must be disclosed in the format presented below:
+For companies that have included the costs and benefits of any hedge programs in the valuation the following information must be disclosed in the format presented below:

-* In cases where hedging is utilized, the additional capital provision should be determined assuming no hedging program is in place unless explicit written approval was received from OSFI.
+* In cases where hedging is utilized, companies should determine the additional capital provision assuming no hedging program is in place unless explicit written approval was received from OSFI.
 These approvals are subject to stringent terms and conditions and are specific to the particular hedging program contemplated.